2 dead after shooting at office in The Woodlands

 Deputies said the shooter fled the scene in a vehicle, but again believe the suspect has died.

+"My co-worker called me and said there was an active shooter in the building and to run," said Meredith Pursell.

+Pursell said she ran across the parking lot to find a man already on the phone with 911 claiming there was a woman with a bloody face who had told others her ex-husband was shooting people in the building.

-The body of a gunshot victim was found at the office when deputies arrived.
+The body of a gunshot victim was later found at the office when deputies arrived.
+Authorities say he was an employee at the business.

+Less than two miles from the shooting scene, what's believed to be a Mercedes SUV slammed into a utility pole, tearing apart the vehicle, followed by a fiery explosion.

+It was described as a secondary scene to the shooting, and the body removed from the vehicle is believed to have been the gunman.

 A second victim was transported to Memorial Hermann Hospital in The Woodlands for blunt force trauma injuries.
 The condition of the victim was not immediately known.